cklim83/test_md/oop/steps_to_model_in_oop.md

 3. Organize and **associate the verbs within nouns**.
 Each noun represents a class and the associated verbs represent methods of that class
 4. Construct a **spike** (throw away code) to explore the workability of the design
 5. Think of how we could better organize constants, instance variables and methods amongst the classes to **eliminate unnecessary coupling**
 	- If two classes share many common methods and attributes and can be represented in a hierarchical structure (super and child classes), it is best to place the common instance variables and methods in the superclass to avoid repeating code (DRY principle).
-Differences can then reside in the child classes either a new methods or to override the parent one.
+Differences can then reside in the child classes either as new methods or to override the parent one.
 	- While "bad" design is more noticeable, it is difficult to come up with a "right" design
 	- The tradeoff between designs is often between more flexible code and indirection (indirectness or not straightforward)
 	- Tightly coupled dependencies are easier to understand, but offer less flexibility.